 Osteitis condensans ilii

-Osteitis condensans ilii, also known as osteopathia condensans ilii or hyperostosis triangularis ilii in Germany, is characterized by benign sclerosis of the ileum adjacent to the sacroiliac (SI) joint, typically bilateral and triangular in shape.
+Osteitis condensans ilii, also known as osteopathia condensans ilii or hyperostosis triangularis ilii in Germany, is characterized by benign sclerosis of the ilium adjacent to the sacroiliac (SI) joint, typically bilateral and triangular in shape.

-It is usually asymptomatic but uncommonly may cause lower back pain typically not centered over the SI joints, with a frequency about 1 - 2.5% 4.
+It is usually asymptomatic but uncommonly may cause axial lower back pain typically not centered over the SI joints, with a frequency of about 1-2.5% 4.

 It carries a benign prognosis and may even resolve spontaneously.

 History and etymology

 It was is thought to have been first described by Sicard, Gally, and Haguenau in 1926 10.